RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 - To license **one Windows Server or Virtual Machine (VM) instance**
 - To license **one additional developer**

-### Purchasing Licenses and Ugprades
+### Purchasing Licenses and Upgrades
-The following are links to purchase links for the developer version, developer license upgrades and runtime packages as well as instructions for Runtime Upgrades.
+Here are the links to purchase licenses for Web Connection:

 - [Buy Developer License](https://store.west-wind.com/product/wconnect80)
 - [Buy Developer Upgrade](https://store.west-wind.com/product/wconnect80_UP)